 Let’s now look at a few factors to consider when fitting 33” tires on your MN Triton, and the minimum requirements needed to accomplish this.

-Let’s say from the outset that fitting 33” tires on a Triton is very possible, however not without a few modifications.
-When referring to 33” tires, we are looking at either a 285/75/16 or a 285/70/17 tire options.
-These sizes are the metric equivalent to 32.8” tires.
+Let’s say from the outset that fitting 33” tires on a Triton is very possible, but not without a few modifications.
+When referring to 33” tires, we are looking at either 285/75/16 or 285/70/17 tire options.
+These sizes are the metric equivalent of 32.8” tires.

 Let’s start with the minimum lift kit requirement.

 Before you even consider fitting 33” tires on your Triton, you’ll need to have a 2” lift kit installed.
 Even this isn’t enough, since you’ll still need to make additional modifications to prevent scrubbing at full lock.
 If you decide to go 3” or higher, beware there are serious implications to any IFS suspension, but more on that later.

 However, it can be done.
 Should you fit 33” tires on your truck?
 There are mixed opinions when it comes to tire sizes, however, I give it a resounding YES!
 In fact, I am currently running 33” tires on my truck and they work a treat!
 The added clearance, aggressive look, and improved traction and stability in my opinion are well worth it.

 Let’s now look at the best wheel offset option for the Triton on 33s

 Wheel offset is always something that gets considered last, and it can become a complicated affair if you’re not sure exactly how much brake caliper clearance is needed.

 It’s been widely agreed that 16×8 is a recommended option here, however, 16×7 is apparently possible.
 The problem here is that you don’t want to go too negative offset on the wheels else you have too much wheel “poke” which causes other problems again.
 So with a 25+ offset, the wheels will poke by 1cm or so.
 If you’re opting for alloys over “steelies”, you’ll have more options available.